ElementsProject/lightning/doc/lightning-renepaystatus.7.md

 The **renepaystatus** RPC command queries the payment plugin **renepay** for the status of previous payment attempts.
-If *invstring* is specified, the command will return a list of payment attempts whose invoice matches *invstring*, otherwise all payments with be listed.

 This command always succeeds.

 RETURN VALUE